davidfranks12-web/Week-2-e-portfolio-1---Artificial-Intelligence/README.md

 ### Summary of the Artefact:

 This is report was conducted by the Network for Quality Digital Education on the emerging challenges of Artificial Intelligence (AI) usage within schools.
-This report discusses the the concepts of "Cognitive Offloading", which refers to the actions taken to reduce the cognitive demands of a task (J Lodge & L Loble, 2026, pp. 8).
+This report discusses the concept of "Cognitive Offloading", which refers to the actions taken to reduce the cognitive demands of a task (Lodge & Loble 2026, p.8).
 The report goes on to compare beneficial cognitive offloading against detrimental cognitive offloading, and presents the argument that unstructured use tends towards the latter.

 ### Justification of why I chose this Artefact:

-This source stood out to me due to the relevance of the topic to my own university studies.
-The report discussed the different risks assosciated with "Cognitive Offloading".
-The usage of AI as a learning tool is beneficial when AI is used to reduce extraneous cognitive load without bypassing the intrinsic cognitive effort necessary to retain knowledge long term (J lodge & L Loble, 2026 pp 7.).
+This source stood out due to the relevance of the topic to my own studies.
+The report discussed the different risks associated with "Cognitive Offloading".
+The usage of AI as a learning tool is beneficial when AI is used to reduce extraneous cognitive load without bypassing the intrinsic cognitive effort necessary to retain knowledge long term (Lodge & Loble 2026, p.7).
 This finding resonated with me as it highlights a responsibility of users to understand exactly how much academic workload can be safely reduced with AI before it affects long term information retention.

 ## Artefact 2: Artificial Intelligence, cognitive offloading and implications for education.
 <img width="1394" height="658" alt="image" src="https://jurnal.umnu.ac.id/index.php/e-jou/article/view/1934/910">

 ### Summary of the Artefact:

 This report is from the Centre for Social Justice and Inclusion, and discusses the challenges that teachers can face in structuring assignments to be "AI resistant".
-The study shows that 5 major strategies are in use accross Australian Universities (Wardhani 2026 p.
-47):
+The study shows that 5 major strategies are in use across Australian Universities (Wardhani 2026 p.47):
 1. Redesigning tasks
 2. Controlling AI use
 3. Updating integrity policies
 4. Engaging in dialogue with students
-5. Innovative aproaches
+5. Innovative approaches

 ### Justification of why I chose this Artefact:

-This artefact was of particular interest to me due to what the report implicates.
-It presents a dilemma that teachers are trying to structure assignments to be "AI resistant", however the report doesn't explore the impact of structuring assignments with this in mind.
-Can "AI resistance" in assessment be reasonably prioritised alongside other factors such as accessability, clarity and desired learning outcomes?
+This artefact was of particular interest due to the implications of the findings.
+The report shows that teachers are trying to structure assignments to be "AI resistant", however it doesn't explore the impacts of structuring assignments with this in mind.
+Can "AI resistance" in assessment be reasonably prioritised alongside desired learning outcomes?
 What are the impacts of this change in priority?

 ## Artefact 3: Lesson Planning with Generative Artificial Intelligence
 <img width="1394" height="658" alt="image" src="https://link.springer.com/chapter/10.1007/978-981-95-4871-2_5#citeas">